OCDCpro/LAYR/hardware_kit/README.md

 * 1 x Doorlock 12V
 * 5 x LEDs and resistors
 * 2 x Pushbuttons

-### Notes:
-- The complete box is a gift.
-- No return.
-- Do want you want with it.

 ## Content pictures and descriptions